jbisbee1/DS1000_S2024/README.md

 ### GitHub
 I have created a [`GitHub`](https://github.com/jbisbee1/DS1000-S2024) repository to prepare and share all course-related content.
 This very syllabus is available as the repository's README and all links below are connected to the appropriate folders, sub-folders, and files in this repository.

-You are encouraged to adopt the following workflow for this class:
+You are expected to adopt the following workflow for this class:

 1. Prior to each lecture, download the appropriate `.Rmd` file, open it in `RStudio`, and read through it. **This is your primary homework assignment!** As you work through it, try to tweak some of the code and answer the toy examples where provided.
 Each time you make a change, click the `knit` button in `RStudio` to see if everything still loads.